What we offer

 Viable simulation approaches

 Chemical vapour deposition in a high vacuum has established itself for industrial high-precision thin film coatings on large surfaces.
 Prominent methods are thermal vaporisation, magnetron sputtering and plasma-activated chemical vapour deposition.
-The process conditions for these methods are characterised by high Knudsen numbers for the process gases (low-pressure range) and low ionisation levels for the plasmas (low-temperature plasma).
+The process conditions for these methods are characterized by high Knudsen numbers for the process gases (low-pressure range) and low ionisation levels for the plasmas (low-temperature plasma).
 Common computational fluid dynamics (CFD) simulations based on continuum mechanics or the Navier-Stokes equation are not applicable in this parameter area.
 For example, the continuum assumption of a homogeneous electron speed is generally invalid in gyrokinetic plasmas and plasma edge layers.
 Statistical non-equilibrium thermodynamics as described by the Boltzmann transport equation apply here instead.
 But unlike CFD simulation, only few simulation programs are available based on the Boltzmann transport equation.

 The DSMC/PIC-MC method